Britomart will no longer be a dead-ended station. Instead it will become a two-way though station.

-It allows the rail network to almost quadruple capacity.
-New rail transport growth statistics suggest that by 2035, CRL stations will need to cope with 54,000 passengers an hour at peak travel times, rather than the original estimate of 36,000
+New rail transport growth statistics suggest that by 2035, CRL stations will need to cope with 54,000 passengers an hour at peak travel times, rather than the original estimate of 36,000.

 It creates a better connected city and city fringe: Trains to Aotea will be three minutes from Britomart, Karangahape six minutes away and Mt Eden nine minutes.
 More on travel times here.

-All heritage values of the former CPO building have to be maintained - so the project is working closely with the Heritage New Zealand
+All heritage values of the former CPO building have to be maintained - so the construction teams are working closely with the Heritage New Zealand.